kodhiline/lecture-notes/content/notes/IS3999/serp-scraping.md

 Report the output in https://github.com/dudung/lecture-notes/issues/13.
 8. Continue answer 7 for links, snippets, and display links.
 Report in on https://github.com/dudung/lecture-notes/issues/14.
 Use something `$('div[data-example="1"]');` to find and element with certain attribute if necessary.
 9. Save JSON file to a file by adding some lines.
 Report this additional lines on https://github.com/dudung/lecture-notes/issues/15.
+10. Create a Medium story about your journey today in scraping a Google SERP.
+Choose a provocative title to attract readers.
+Report that on https://github.com/dudung/lecture-notes/issues/16.

 ## previous notes